2 Meanings

 White socks, black shoes

-Black hair, white star
+Black hair, white strat

 Bled white, died black

-Sweet gene Vincent
+Sweet Gene Vincent

-Let the blue roll tonight
+Let the blue caps roll tonight

-At the sock hop ball in the union hall
+At the Sock Hop Ball in the union hall

-Where the bop is there delight
+Where the bop is their delight

-You can break the peace daddy sickle grease
+You can break the peace, daddy sickle grease the beat is reet complete

-Will you guess her age when she comes back stage?
+Will you guess her age when she comes backstage, the hoodlums bite their nails

 Black gloves, white frost